Prayer to St. John of God

 About St. John of God

 John Ciudad was born in Portugal in 1495.
 At the age of eight, he ran away to Spain with a visiting priest and was left to work as a shepherd with a family willing to care for him.
 In 1522, he joined the Spanish army and a life of drinking and gambling.
 Fourteen years later he left the military and worked as a shepherd while contemplating his life.
 He searched for his parents only to find that they had died.
 Unsettled, he decided to go to Africa to ransom Christians captured by the Moors.
 On the ship he met a family that he served for a while but soon decided to move back to Spain.
-He opened a religious bookshop and sold items for little profit to try to spread the faith.
-Then, one day during a festival in the town, John heard Blessed John Avila speak.
+He opened a religious bookshop and sold items for little profit to try and spread the faith.
+One day during a festival in the town, John heard Blessed John Avila speak.
 He was so filled with deep sorrow for his past that he gave away all his books and all that he owned and ran around the city beating his chest screaming and calling upon God’s forgiveness.

 The people of the town thought he had gone crazy and had him committed to a mental hospital.
 John of Avila told John to stop all the open repentance and begin finding positive ways to atone for his past sins.
 John of God began caring for the people in the hospital.
 Upon his release, he began working in the streets of Granada caring for the sick and the poor.

 At night, he sold firewood to help pay for food and supplies.
 He soon found a house for rent and opened a small hospital.
 He begged for money for beds and medicine.
 Priests and doctors donated their time and soon thereafter other men joined John in his ministry, forming the Brothers Hospitallers of St. John of God.
-Stories spread of his unselfish devotion to the poor, the sick and the helpless.
+Stories spread of his unselfish devotion to the poor, the sick, and the helpless.
 He died in 1550 after trying to save a person from drowning.

 Feast Day: March 8